St0iK/deno-stoic-quote-cli/README.md

 ## Usage

-Run `news-cli` in your terminal followed by any of the filters
+Run `stoic-cli` in your terminal followed by any of the filters

 ```
 Usage: Stoic Quotes CLI